 - By bus

-Greyhound runs long-distance buses around the cities of Iowa, Wisconsin, and Illinois.
-It passes by Elm St. which is located in Dubuque.
+Greyhound runs long-distance buses around Iowa, Wisconsin, and Illinois.
+It passes by Elm St., which is located in Dubuque.
 Ticketing hours are from 8:00 A.M. to 4:00 P.M.

 - By car

 The most popular way of commuting around Dubuque, and the most convenient, is by car.
-The city is only less than a day’s drive from its neighboring cities.
-If you don’t own a car, you can rent one from Avis or Hertz, which are available at Dubuque Regional Airport.
+The city is less than a day’s drive from its neighboring cities.
+If you don’t own a car, you can rent one from Avis or Hertz, available at Dubuque Regional Airport.

 - By Mississippi River